LJEsp/project-ama-redesign/README.md

 # project-ama-redesign
 This is a fabulous makeover of the site http://www.ama.edu.ph/.
+Hosted by Github Pages at https://ljesp.github.io/project-ama-redesign/

 ## Built With
 * HTML